shefing/test-assignments/NestJsReactFullStack.md

 Entity Relationships: Define entities for User and Post with a one-to-many relationship (one user can have many posts).
 Use TypeORM decorators to define the entities and the relationship.
 CRUD Operations: Implement CRUD (Create, Read, Update, Delete) operations for the User and Post entities using TypeORM.

-**Docker & AWS**

-Containerize your application using Docker.
-Deploy your application on AWS.
+**Docker**

+Containerize your application (backend NodeJS/Nest and Database) using Docker and Docker compose and make the image accessible to the public in [DockerHub](https://hub.docker.com/).

 **React Frontend**